yyamato-as/website/_pages/about.md

 # About Me
-<div style="text-align: justify">I am a Ph.D student of astronomy at the University of Tokyo.
+<div style="text-align: justify">I am a Special Postdoctoral Researcher (SPDR) in Star and Planet Formation Laboratory, RIKEN Pioneering Research Institute.
 My research focuses on understanding the physical and chemical environment of star and planet formation.
 <!-- This exploration helps us uncover the origins of our solar system and, ultimately, our own beginnings.  -->
 <!-- Specifically, I study protoplanetary disks using radio observations of various molecules, including complex organics.  -->
-I use the observations with radio interferometer such as Atacama Large Millimeter/submillimeter Array (ALMA) and Karl G. Jansky Very Large Array (VLA) to characterize the physical and chemical properties of protoplanetary disks---the brithplace of nascent planets.
+I use the observations from radio interferometers, the Atacama Large Millimeter/submillimeter Array (ALMA) and the Karl G. Jansky Very Large Array (VLA), to characterize the physical and chemical properties of protoplanetary disks - the brithplace of nascent planets.

 More infomation about my research can be found <a href="https://yyamato-as.github.io/website/research">here</a>.
-Please see <a href="https://yyamato-as.github.io/website/publications">here</a> for information about my studies.</div>
+Please see <a href="https://yyamato-as.github.io/website/publications">here</a> for information about publications.</div>